Welcome to the Data Anonymization Course!

-This website is work in progress.
+This website is a work in progress.
 Please come back later in 2026 :)

 Tutorial Overview

-This self-paced tutorial is intended to take X hours to complete.
+This self-paced tutorial on anonymization of quantitative research data is intended to take about three hours to complete.

 The tutorial is split into the following sections:

-- FOUNDATIONS OF DATA PROTECTION talks about data protection basics in ethics and law, mechanisms of data protection in research, and foundational terms.
+1. FOUNDATIONS OF DATA PROTECTION talks about data protection basics in ethics and law, mechanisms of data protection in research, and basic terms.

 What You’ll Learn